sancons20/calendar-card-pro/README.md

 ## About

-Calendar Card Pro was inspired by a beautiful [calendar design using Hass calendar add-on and button-card](https://community.home-assistant.io/t/calendar-add-on-some-calendar-designs/385790) shared in the Home Assistant community.
+Calendar Card Pro was inspired by a beautiful [calendar design using button-card and Hass calendar add-on](https://community.home-assistant.io/t/calendar-add-on-some-calendar-designs/385790) shared in the Home Assistant community.
 While I loved the clean aesthetic of that design, I found that implementing it with button-card and card-mod led to performance issues.
 This motivated me to create a dedicated custom card that would:

 - Maintain the sleek, minimalist design I admired
 - Optimize performance through native implementation